danielfoehrKn/kubeswitch/docs/command_completion.md

 # Command completion

-**Note**: this is typically not needed, as when installing the shell function mannually via [source the shell function](#source-the-shell-function), the completion script is already included.
+**Note**: this is typically not needed, as when installing the shell function manually via [source the shell function](#source-the-shell-function), the completion script is already included.

 Install the completion script by running: